Sujan-Dumaru/Node-JS-and-Firebase/README.md

 ## Command to Run Project

 - Open the project in visual studio code.
-- Type the command '`npm run start`' in 'Terminal' and Press 'Enter' .
+- Type the command `npm run start` in 'Terminal' and Press 'Enter' .